For healthcare professionals only

 This promotional website has been developed, organised and funded by Boehringer Ingelheim.

-Proven efficacy vs placebo1,10
+Proven efficacy vs placebo1,8

-Proven efficacy vs placebo1,10: The efficacy and safety of 5 mg linagliptin was evaluated in eight phase III randomised controlled trials.
+Proven efficacy vs placebo:1,8 The efficacy and safety of 5 mg linagliptin was evaluated in eight phase III randomised controlled trials.
 Linagliptin once daily demonstrated clinically significant improvements in glycaemic control vs placebo or comparator.1

 Demonstrated CV and kidney safety profile

-Long-term cardiovascular and kidney safety profile of TRAJENTA® has been demonstrated in two cardiovascular outcome trials.11–17 As TRAJENTA® is primarily excreted via the bile, it is suitable for a broad range of adults with type 2 diabetes independent of renal function.1
+Long-term cardiovascular and kidney safety profile of TRAJENTA® has been demonstrated in two cardiovascular outcome trials.9-15 As TRAJENTA® is primarily excreted via the bile, it is suitable for a broad range of adults with type 2 diabetes independent of renal function.1

 Unique convenience of one dose, once daily1

-The recommended dose of TRAJENTA® for adult patients with type 2 diabetes is 5 mg once daily, independent of renal and hepatic function, body mass index, age, ethnicity, background type 2 diabetes therapy, and disease duration.1,17
+The recommended dose of TRAJENTA® for adult patients with type 2 diabetes is 5 mg once daily, independent of renal and hepatic function, body mass index, age, ethnicity, background type 2 diabetes therapy, and disease duration.1,15

 Sarah Jarvis